 Technology powers Sabre to the top of the travel industry.
 Equipped with the world's #1 computerized travel reservation system, the company operates through three segments.
 Sabre Travel Network is used by more than 400,000 travel professionals globally to book airline tickets, rental cars, hotel rooms, and vacation packages.
 Travelocity.com allows individuals to make their own travel arrangements.
 The company also provides software, e-business tools, and consulting services to improve the operations of air carriers, airports, and hotels through Sabre Airline and Hospitality Solutions.
-Sabre is owned by private equity firms Silver Lake Partners and Texas Pacific Group.
-It filed an IPO in early 2014.
+Sabre went public in 2014.

-The company initially filed to raise $100 million, but it will likely fetch a lot more.
+The company initially filed to raise around $100 million, but it ended up raising about $627 million.
 Sabre plans to use the proceeds to pay down debt.

 Sabre operates its business in 60 countries.
 It boasts three regional headquarters.
 Besides the worldwide headquarters in Southlake, Texas, Sabre has head offices in London and Singapore.
 To ensure it's meeting the needs of its customers, Sabre maintains half a dozen global development centers in the US, Argentina, Poland, India, Uruguay, and the Philippines.
 Some 20 Customer Care Centers, where most of the direct contact with clients takes place, are located in North America, South America, Europe, the Middle East, and India.
 It has IT development centers in India, Poland, the US, and Argentina.

 The company launched three new data products on the heels of its IPO.
 The new products are geared towards airlines, hotels, and corporations.
 The products helps the customers use the data they already have to create operational opportunities and generate new revenue.